 IterationsRunning quick cycles of iterations on a set of proof of principle mockups is a great way of developing the idea's into potential concepts, or drop the solution if it appears to be unstable, non reliable or just inferior compared to other solutions.

-When we found a promising rough solution, we take it further into the concept design stage and develop further on shape, ergonomics, product build up and performance.
+When we found a promising rough solution, we take it further into the concept design stage and product development stage.